C5 cameras look reveal the same time-proven design school of the C3

 GPS receiver module handling

-the GPS module is to be added later, the camera must be
+Please note if the GPS module is to be added later, the

-available port is not enough, it is also necessary to
+GPS module to available port is not enough, it is also

 GPS module is handled through camera command set.
 Its